1. Home

 ITU, 2023

-To publish a CAP emergency warning, an alerting authority simply enters some key facts into a form that is designed to cover all types of emergencies and then posts that warning on an Internet newsfeed (the same technology as a weblog).
-Yet, this simple process enables vast dissemination capabilities, helping to get the warning to everyone at risk via all available media.
+To publish a CAP emergency warning, an alerting authority enters key facts into a form that is designed to cover all types of emergencies and then posts that warning on an Internet newsfeed (the same technology as a weblog).
+This process enables vast dissemination capabilities, helping to get the warning to everyone at risk via all available media.

 • What is the emergency?